 Key problems with our current system, as well as the key solutions, revolve around our relationship with food and food production (see this article on one man’s journey toward ethical eating).
 It is increasingly clear that we can design and nurture food systems that are symbiotic with the powerful and complex ecological systems we humans evolved with.
 The principles of permaculture and holistic management suggest perennial food forests with simultaneous grazing, supplemented with garden-scale annuals production, may provide the most coherent vision for sustainable agriculture.

 But, we seem to have a deep cultural prejudice against agrarian lifestyles.
 They conjure up visions of the back-breaking work of serfs and are juxtaposed with the opportunities represented by urban lifestyles and the American Dream.
-Detroit provides a modern example of a city that has collapsed, due, in part, to the loss of manufacturing jobs, but in this TED talk, an urban planner dismisses the idea of urban food and emerges hopeful that further unsustainable manufacturing can city-66262_640save the city.
+Detroit provides a modern example of a city that has collapsed, due, in part, to the loss of manufacturing jobs, but in this TED talk, an urban planner dismisses the idea of urban food and emerges hopeful that further unsustainable manufacturing can save the city.
 Although she uses the word “sustainable” several times, there is no apparent irony in her suggestions, no mention of how history will not be repeated, and the casual dismissal of food without addressing either sustainability or food production is instructive.
 Similarly, in this 3-minute TED talk, the speaker summarizes the global demographic phenomenon of rural villagers moving en masse to urban squatter cities, and cites statistics that suggest it is a positive development.
 The unsustainability of modern life and its relationship to food is never mentioned or considered.

 Often there is too narrow a scope when considering a given idea.
 Indeed, focusing on food — as unifying a lens as it is — is, itself, only one window into the four fundamental processes upon which all human activity depends: the water cycle, mineral cycle, community dynamics, and energy flow (Allan Savory, p.
 101, Holistic Management: A New Framework for Decision Making, 2nd Edition).
 We need solutions that address all of the unsustainable practices currently characterizing our way of life.
 This idea is behind Allan Savory’s invention of a decision-making framework, called Holistic Management (also mentioned briefly above).